gautamrege/sweatbead/README.md

 ## The Sweat Bead ##

-This is an entirely hypothetical attempt to build a scalable platform using microservices.
+This is an entirely hypothetical attempt to build a platform using differnet microservices.
-In this example, we don't concentrate on the hardware but only scaling large number of events coming in from pseudo-devices.
-And what do we measure? *Sweat* :)
+In this example, we don't concentrate on the hardware but only the process of building different microservices incorporating the Single Responsibilty principle.

+Did you know that Sweat can be used for various health deductions including diabeties?
+Well, I have still to find a really good sweat analyzer but we shall assume that a sweat-bead is one such device.

 ### The Architecture ###

-We manage multiple services (also called microservices) to manage a large platform of data, alerts and reports.
-Let's list down the different services
+We manage multiple microservices microservices to manage sweat and user/device data, to provide alerts and reports.

-#### Profile Manager ####

-This microservice is responsible for user management:

-* Regitration & Login
-* User Profile
-* User Dashboard (prifile data for daily and weekly information)

-#### Events Manager ####

-This microservice is responsible for all event data:

-* Receive event data from the sweat-bead.
-* Process the event data / calculate for alert
-* Store event data persistently
-* Purge older data

-#### Notification Manager ####

-This microservice is responsible for sending alerts and notifications:

-* Send messages via SMS / push-notifications

-#### Reports Manager ####

-This microservice is responsible for:

-* Statistical reports
-* Administrative user reports
-* Active/Inactive users

-### Inter-service Communication ###

-All services communicate between each other using gRPC.
-All services that are user-facing, i.e. services that are sending data to users mobile phone are sending vis RESTful Json API.
+The SweatMgr manages all Sweat data.
+The UserMgr manages all user data
+The ReportsMgr is a client to query the SweatMgr

+This is a Hands-on tutorial and you're expected to make it work (not see it work)